 So what would such a plan entail?
 I’m glad you asked!
 Because anything you plan to automate or outsource will require for you to have an OUTLINE for each step that goes into the process you’re planning to delegate.

 For instance ::

-- Wanna make SERVICE SALES MAGIC with a CRM like Dubsado or Honeybook?
+- Wanna make SERVICE SALES MAGIC?

 - Wanna make EMAIL MARKETING MAGIC using a service like ConvertKit/Sava or ActiveCampaign?